-Object No. Asset Definition Property to be maintained by the current security policy travel document 4 Accessibility to the TOE functions and data only for authorised subjects E functions and and TSF-data stored in the TOE to a only for authorised subjects only.
-5 Genuineness of the TOE Property of the TOE to be authentic in order to provide claimed security functionality in a proper way.
+Object No. Asset Definition Property to be maintained by the current security policy travel document 4 Accessibility to the TOE functions and data only for authorised subjects Property of the TOE to restrict access to TSF and TSF-data stored in the TOE to authorised subjects only.
+Availability 5 Genuineness of the TOE Property of the TOE to be authentic in order to provide claimed security functionality in a proper way.
 This asset also covers 'Authenticity of the MRTD's chip' in [PP-MRTD-BAC].
 Availability 6 TOE internal secret cryptographic keys Permanently or temporarily stored secret cryptographic material used by the TOE in order to enforce its security functionality.
 Confidentiality Integrity 7 TOE internal non- secret cryptographic material Permanently or temporarily stored non-secret cryptographic (public) keys and other non-secret material (Document Security Object SOD containing digital signature) used by the TOE in order to enforce its security functionality.
 Integrity Authenticity 8 travel document communication establishment authorisation data Restricted-revealable authorisation information for a human user being used for verification of the authorisation attempts as authorised user (PACE password).
 These data are stored in the TOE and are not to be send to it.
 Confidentiality Integrity